DSL Builder and Evaluator

 Usage of Customer Attributes

-DSL fields across different Plugins with the below contexts support Custom attributes which can be defined in the Moveworks Attribute Registry.
+DSL fields across different plugins with the below contexts support custom attributes which can be defined in the Moveworks Attribute Registry.
 These are attributed which are specific to the customer environment.

 - User Management